xd2287/transformers/docs/source/en/model_doc/detr.md

 be be provided to either `CocoEvaluator` or `PanopticEvaluator`, which allow you to calculate metrics like mean Average Precision (mAP) and Panoptic Quality (PQ).
 The latter objects are implemented in the [original repository](https://github.com/facebookresearch/detr).
 See the [example notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/DETR) for more info regarding evaluation.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [detr](https://huggingface.co/models?other=detr)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DETR.